HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Large Kentia Palm growing in silver container in an office

-Howea palms are normally slender and can be fairly tall for a houseplant
+Howea palms are normally slender and can become fairly tall for a houseplant.

 Despite only visiting fortnightly, I do remember thinking the indoor gardener must have had amazing green fingers as they never looked tatty, or badly cared for.
 In hindsight, it was the Howea forsteriana cast-iron constitution at play.

 I can't stress how tough and easy going these palms are.
-They can be expensive, but with only basic care, they could be around for decades. - Tom
+They can be expensive, but if you get the basic care down, then they will be around for decades.

 The only thing that put me off was the look.
 They just seemed "sparse" so I never brought one for my home.

-Ultimately these plants (in my opinion) look significantly better when many stems growing in one pot.
+Ultimately these plants (in my opinion) look significantly better when many stems are growing in one container.
 The whole plant transforms and gets a shrubbier look and brightens up the surrounding space.

 Another perk I discovered was that these plants do perfectly well in poorly lit spaces.
 I think it truly rivals the Peace Lily and Aspidistra in the ability to tolerate low light stakes.
 It's superbly versatile.
 I enjoy it so much I have two in my home.
 They score a 10/10 from me.